Current UK studies (selected)

 Research centres are encouraged to contact i-Base to list ongoing trials on these pages.

 Ongoing studies currently enrolling

-Study that plans to enrol people in the UK who start HIV treatment with 6 months of their infection.
+Study that will enrol people in the UK who start HIV treatment with 6 months of their infection.
 The study is being run as part of the Cherub network.
 For details email Dr Sarah Fidler or Dr Julie Fox.
 Enrolment is currently complete and the study is ongoing.